-AMERIPEN supports the flexibility afforded in subdivision (e)(5), which allows producers to voluntarily agree on designating a brand or trademark for a good shared among themselves.
+AMERIPEN supports the flexibility afforded in subdivision (e)(5), which allows producers to voluntarily agree on designating a brand or trademark on a good for which they both have responsibility.

 Regarding subdivision (f)(1), AMERIPEN assumes and is seeking clarifying language under this subdivision to confirm that if a franchisee adds transport or tertiary packaging to covered material items within the supply chain, that franchisee would be the responsible producer for those added covered material items.